clevermaps/cm-python-openapi-sdk/docs/PropertyValuesDistributionApi.md

 # **accept_property_values_distribution**
-> QueriesResponse accept_property_values_distribution(project_id, dwh_cluster_id, dwh_property_values_distribution_request)
+> QueriesResponse1 accept_property_values_distribution(project_id, dwh_cluster_id, dwh_property_values_distribution_request)

 Computes the distribution (frequency) of given fact (numeric dataset property).
-Result is splitted into required number of equal size buckets.
-The frequency is the count of occurencies of given metric in these buckets.
+Result is split into required number of equal size buckets.
+The frequency is the count of occurrences of given metric in these buckets.

 This resource is typically used for the histogram filter distribution.